 |What will I receive during the course?||• Access to our Students Area – our course platform that enables you to access all the course materials and submit all your coursework online

 • A dedicated qualified and experienced tutor in your language will assess your work twice during the course

 • 72 contact hours with your tutor covering course topics, interpreting practice and feedback on coursework.
-Classes are flexible with the possibility of choosing between 2-3 tutorials per week in the evenings (6 hours in total) or alternatively all day Saturday (6 hours).
-Please note that time slots are fixed for the 12-week period, as these are not one-to-one but group sessions.
+Classes are flexible with the possibility of choosing between 2 tutorials per week in the evenings (6 hours in total) or alternatively 2 tutorials per week in the mornings.
+Class times are fixed for the 12-week period, as these are not one-to-one but group sessions.

 • Over 50 assignments and reading materials available in pdf format

 • Role play practice, sight translation, research and case studies discussion in class

 • A complimentary copy of the The Interpreters’ Manual upon completing the course